LeidyGil/leidygil.github.io/SQL_English.md

 -- Tip: It's not the same as the average goals per match.
 SELECT AVG(total_goles) AS promedio_goles FROM (SELECT jugador_id, SUM(goles) AS total_goles FROM goles GROUP BY 1);

--- Combining queries
+## Combining queries
--- Introduction to the SQL UNION clause
+### Introduction to the SQL UNION clause
 -- The UNION operator in SQL is used to combine the result of two or more SELECT statements into a single result set.
 -- The basic syntax of UNION is as follows:
 SELECT columna1, columna2 FROM tabla1 UNION SELECT columna1, columna2 FROM tabla2;

--- The columns selected in the SELECT statements must have the same column names, sequence, and data types.
+-- The columns SELECTed in the SELECT statements must have the same column names, sequence, and data types.
 SELECT apellido FROM Estudiantes UNION SELECT apellido FROM Profesores;

--- Select names from "estudiantes" and combine with names from "profesores":
+-- SELECT names FROM "estudiantes" and combine with names FROM "profesores":
 SELECT nombre AS nombres FROM estudiantes UNION SELECT nombre FROM profesores;

--- Removing duplicates with UNION
+### Removing duplicates with UNION
--- The main feature of UNION is that it removes duplicate rows from the final result.
+-- The main feature of UNION is that it removes duplicate rows FROM the final result.
 SELECT email AS correos_unicos FROM usuarios UNION SELECT email FROM clientes;

--- UNION vs UNION ALL
+### UNION vs UNION ALL
 -- In the previous exercises, we learned that the UNION operator is used to combine the results of two or more SELECT statements into a single result set, removing duplicate rows.
 -- If we want to get the duplicate rows in the result, we use the UNION ALL operator.
 -- We can combine both tables using UNION ALL as follows: